sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

     sphinxgallery_conf = {
         'reference_url':  {
-                 # Modules you locally document use an empty string
+                 # Modules you locally document use a None
-                'sphinxgallery': '',
+                'sphinxgallery': None,

                 # External python modules use their documentation websites
                 'matplotlib': 'http://matplotlib.org',